DC algorithms for a class of sparse group $\ell_0$ regularized optimization problems: Numerical Experiments

-From Table \ref{g0ptb1}, it can be seen that Alg.\ref{g0palg1} and Alg.\ref{g0palg2} have similar experimental results and output solutions in about 50 iterations regardless of the dimensionality of $n$ and their iterates converge to all zero components of the original signal in finite number of steps.
-Compared with the result of Example 2 in \cite{Bian2020}, Alg.\ref{g0palg1} and Alg.\ref{g0palg2} take fewer iterations and the stopping criterion, $F(x^{\bar{k}_i-1})-F(\bar{x}^i),i=1,2$ are always less than $10^{-15}$ regardless of the dimensionality of $n$, but the corresponding difference for the SPG algorithm is still greater than $10^{-5}$ after $2\times10^4$ iteration for $n=160$, as shown in Figure 2 in \cite{Bian2020}.
-Figure \ref{g0pdF} presents the curves of $|F(x^{k})-F(\bar{x}^1)|$ in Alg.\ref{g0palg1}, $|F(x^{k})-F(\bar{x}^2)|$ in Alg.\ref{g0palg2}, $k^{-1}$, $k^{-2}$ and $k^{-3}$ with respect to iteration number $k$ in the cases of $n=160$, $n=1600$ and $n=16000$.
-It shows that $|F(x^{k})-F(\bar{x}^1)|$ in Alg.\ref{g0palg1} and $|F(x^{k})-F(\bar{x}^2)|$ in Alg.\ref{g0palg2} have faster convergence.
-From Figure \ref{g0psls}, we see that the output signals of Alg.\ref{g0palg1} and Alg.\ref{g0palg2} almost coincide with the original signals and satisfy the $\nu$-lower bound property.
-Moreover, based on Definition \ref{nustronglocal} and Proposition \ref{g0plocalcondition}, by Figure \ref{g0pdFx}, we can see that the iterates of Alg.\ref{g0palg1} and Alg.\ref{g0palg2} tend to a $\nu$-strong local minimizer of (\ref{g0p}).
+From Table \ref{g0ptb1}, it can be seen that Alg.\ref{g0palg1} and Alg.\ref{g0palg2} have similar experimental results regardless of the values of $n$ and the output iterates of the two algorithms have the same number of non-zero entries.
+For comparing the proposed two algorithms, since the average iterations of the inner loop of Alg.\ref{g0palg1} is close to 2, we regard the output solution by the $k_1$th outer loop as the $k$th output with $k=2k_1$.
+Fig.\ref{g0pdF} presents the convergence of of $|F(x^{k})-F(\bar{x}^1)|$ by Alg.\ref{g0palg1} and $|F(x^{k})-F(\bar{x}^2)|$ by Alg.\ref{g0palg2} in the cases of $n=160$, $n=1600$ and $n=16000$, where $\bar{x}^1$ and $\bar{x}^2$ are the output solutions of Alg.\ref{g0palg1} and Alg.\ref{g0palg2}, respectively, where the curves of $k^{-1}$, $k^{-2}$ and $k^{-3}$ are used to evaluate the convergence rates on the objective function values.
+From Fig.\ref{g0psls}, we see that the output signals of Alg.\ref{g0palg1} and Alg.\ref{g0palg2} almost coincide with the original signals and satisfy the $\nu$-lower bound property.
+Moreover, based on Definition \ref{nustronglocal} and Proposition \ref{g0plocalcondition}, by Fig.\ref{g0pdFx}, we can see that the iterates of Alg.\ref{g0palg1} and Alg.\ref{g0palg2} tend to the $\nu$-strong local minimizer of (\ref{g0p}).

-Next, we keep $n=1600,m=800,s=160$ and further analyze the numerical performance of Alg.\ref{g0palg1} and Alg.\ref{g0palg2} with different $\mu_k$, initial points, noise types and noise levels.
+Considering the similar results of Alg.\ref{g0palg1} and Alg.\ref{g0palg2} shown in Table \ref{g0ptb1}, we will keep $n=1600,m=800,s=160$ and use $\alpha_k^B=L_s/8$, $L_s/15$ to further analyze the numerical performance of Alg.\ref{g0palg1} with different expressions of $\mu_k$, initial points, noise types and noise levels, respectively.
+In the following subsections, the parameters not mentioned are the same as those set above.